-Separately managed accounts, also referred to as managed accounts or controlled accounts, are investment vehicles that hold individual securities.
-Investors own those securities — which may include stocks, bonds and cash — but a professional money manager oversees them.
+A separately managed account (SMA), also referred to as a managed account, is an investment account that is like a customized portfolio of individual securities.
+An individual investor owns those securities — which may include stocks, bonds, and other investments — but a professional money manager oversees the account.

-High and ultra-high net worth investors who want to build customized portfolios often use these types of accounts, which allow investors to keep their assets separate, versus pooling funds alongside other investors through a mutual fund or exchange-traded fund (ETF).
+High net-worth investors who want to build customized portfolios often use separately managed accounts (or SMAs), which allow them to keep their assets separate, versus pooling funds alongside other investors through a mutual fund or exchange-traded fund (ETF).

-They’re an increasingly popular method of investments, with the separately managed accounts increasing by more than a third in the first quarter of 2021.
-Understanding the differences between separately managed accounts and mutual funds or other types of pooled investments can help you decide if it’s the right approach for you.
+Understanding what an SMA is, as well as the differences between these accounts and mutual funds and other types of pooled investments can help you decide if an SMA is the right approach for you.

-Investors pay a financial professional a fee to manage the separately managed accounts that they own.
-The financial advisor handles day-to-day decision making, but the investor retains control over the overall investment strategy.
+Investors pay a financial professional to manage the separately managed accounts they own.
+The portfolio manager handles day-to-day decision making, but the investor retains control over the overall SMA investment strategy.
 That includes making initial decisions about which securities to hold inside a separately managed account.

 A wealth management firm may give SMA investors several portfolio options to choose from.
 These portfolios can include a mix of different securities that reflect a specific investment strategy or goal.
 For example, SMA investing may focus on: